Transitional Kindergarten – Jr. High

 SPIRITUAL & SOCIAL

-BIBLE: • Students learn the Bible is God’s Word & recognize their need of a personal Savior.
+BIBLE: • Students learn the Bible is God’s Word and recognize their need for a personal Savior

-• Teaching students to apply Bible knowledge to daily lives.
+• Teaching students to apply biblical knowledge to daily lives

-• Study character traits of various people in the Bible and application to student’s life.
+• Study character traits of various people in the Bible and application to life

 ACADEMICS